-Refrigerant leaks: Avoid leaks from refrigerants and destroy refrigerants at end of life, both after the adoption of alternatives to HFC refrigerants in line with the Kigali Accord, potentially avoiding 57.8 gigatonnes of carbon.
+Avoid refrigerant leaks: Through increased servicing and leak repairs, and destroy refrigerants at end of life, both after the adoption of alternatives to HFC refrigerants in line with the Kigali Accord, potentially avoiding 57.8 gigatonnes of carbon.

-Emissions removal: Ensure all residual emissions have been physically removed through carbon dioxide removal measures such as direct air carbon capture and storage (e.g. Carbfix via Climeworks), afforestation and reforestation, land restoration and soil carbon sequestration, enhanced weathering and ocean alkalinisation.
+At the IPCC real net zero point, ensure all residual emissions have been physically removed through carbon dioxide removal measures such as direct air carbon capture and storage (e.g. Carbfix via Climeworks), afforestation and reforestation, land restoration and soil carbon sequestration, enhanced weathering and ocean alkalinisation

-Spread the word: Share your story and invite your stakeholders to join your journey on the Road to Zero!
+Share your story and invite your stakeholders to join your journey on the Road to Zero